 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

 Pneumoretroperitoneum is by definition presence of gas within the retroperitoneal space.

 Pneumoretroperitoneum is always abnormal and has a relatively small differential:

-If localised, and especially in the presence of an air-fluid level, a retroperitoneal abscess should be suspected.
+If localized, and especially in the presence of an air-fluid level, a retroperitoneal abscess should be suspected.

-Pneumoretroperitoneum is best appreciated by CT, however can also be detected by plain abdominal radiograph and even by transabdominal ultrasound (see veiled right kidney sign) 6,7.
-Generally, air is most commonly seen surrounding the kidneys in the right and left upper quadrants of the abdomen 6.
+Pneumoretroperitoneum is best appreciated by CT, however, can also be detected by plain abdominal radiograph and even by transabdominal ultrasound.
+Generally, the air is most commonly seen surrounding the kidneys in the right and left upper quadrants of the abdomen 6.
 There may also be a loss of the normal psoas muscle shadow 6.

 On plain radiography, the differential is that of gas in other spaces which also projects over the abdomen.
 It thus includes: